ishspsy/project/MPSSC/README.md

 All the matlab codes related to generating plots shown in the manuscript are located in the directory "Working_m_files".

-All the resulting files such as MAT and eps are located in the directory "Results_files".
+All the resulting files such as MAT and eps types are located in the directory "Results_files".

 The nine scRNA-seq data sets used in the manuscript are located in the directory "Data_files".